obook/pyzwcad/docs/usage.rst

    :lines: 5-7

-To work with AutoCAD documents and objects we can use ActiveX interface, :class:`Autocad` (from pyautocad) contains some methods to simplify common Automation tasks, such as object iteration and searching, getting objects from user's selection, printing messages.
+To work with AutoCAD documents and objects we can use ActiveX interface, :class:`Autocad` (from pyzwcad) contains some methods to simplify common Automation tasks, such as object iteration and searching, getting objects from user's selection, printing messages.

 There are shortcuts for current ``ActiveDocument`` - :attr:`Autocad.doc`